nanaminh/anti-theft/README.md

 # Anti-theft system for a bike
 Anti-thift system for your beloved bike.
-Developed under a support of "Delft Open Hardware project".
+Developed under a support of "Delft Open Hardware academy 2022".

 ## Motivation
 - I'm a big fan of (race) biking.
 I'm always afraid of my bike got stolen when I park outside.